Pros and Cons of Moving to Singapore

 Good quality healthcare in Singapore is affordable, for those with health insurance and not.
 Even those without access to the city-state's subsidised healthcare system, healthcare in Singapore is still reasonably priced as long as expats are insured.

 + PRO: Lots of doctors and facilities to choose from

 There are a number of private hospitals, public hospitals and outpatient clinics throughout the island to choose from.
 Those who have insurance can contact their provider for a list of recommended doctors and clinics.

 An unexpected trip to the doctor can be a bit expensive.
 If they don't accept direct bill settlement from the insurance company, and the patient is left having to pay the bill on the spot.
 If the doctor does not accept direct bill settlement, the patient is expected to pay for the consultation and any other services provided at the time of visit, including prescriptions for medication.
 These medical bills can usually be reimbursed by the insurance company, but that surprise medical bill can come as a shock for those living on a budget.

 Whether expats want to enrol their child in a local public school or a private international school, there are several options for education in Singapore.

 + PRO: Great schools to choose from

 There are many good public schools in Singapore which are affordable and provide high-quality education.
-Private international schools are also a great choice, especially if one wants their child to continue with a school system from their home country.
+Private international schools are also a great choice, especially with expats who want their child to continue with the school curriculum from their home country.

 - CON: Expensive school fees, hard to get into